jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Download All from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Download All from Immich Photos'.
+- From: v3.0.0
+- Usage:
   - To run this feature you have to use the flag _'-idAll, --immich-download-all <OUTPUT_FOLDER>'_
   - Where,
   - \<OUTPUT_FOLDER> is the folder where you want to download all your assets.
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Immich account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this Feature, The Tool will connect to Immich Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
+  - The Tool will connect to Immich Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
   - All Albums will be downloaded within a subfolder of <OUTPUT_FOLDER>/Albums/ with the same name of the Album and all files will be flattened into it.
   - Assets with no Albums associated will be downloaded within a subfolder called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.

   ### Example of use:
   ```